talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 # How to use custom data to style your TalkJS chat

 You might often have situations where you want to style your chat differently for different users.
-Creating a theme for different subset of users is not feasible.
+Creating a theme for different subsets of users is not feasible.
 TalkJS gives you the option to pass custom data to the theme that you can use to style your chat.

 <figure class="kg-image-card">
   <img class="kg-image" src="1-custom-styled-chats.png" alt="Styling chats differently using custom data in the same theme."/>